henry-yc/elitetask-task-management/README.md

 Execute the following query:
-`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'`

-Where 'root' as your user (can leave as 'root' if root user), 'localhost' as your URL (can leave as 'localhost' if running locally) and 'password' as your password
+`ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'` With 'root' as your user (can leave as 'root' if root user), 'localhost' as your URL (can leave as 'localhost' if running locally) and 'password' as your password

 Then run this query to refresh privileges:
 `flush privileges;`